 DIY Halloween Pumpkin Doormat

 Say hello to guests with this DIY Halloween doormat decorated with stenciled pumpkins and leaves.
 All you need is one afternoon to dress up a plain coir doormat with painted fall leaves and pumpkins, and you’ll have an easy welcome mat for the season.
 Use our free printable stencils to re-create our design, or paint a custom pattern that's all your own.

 Use up old shades of nail polish with this painted pumpkin craft that can be a girls' night activity, too.
 Replicate our chic marble design by dropping nail polish into water, then mixing the colors with a toothpick.
 Decorate the small pumpkins by dipping the gourds into the colorful mixture, then allow to dry.
 Plus, you can do your nails to match after.
 Genius!

 Fly high with this easy Halloween wreath covered with origami critters!
 To make the Halloween craft, spray-paint a grapevine wreath form matte white, and let dry.
 Next, it’s time to form your bats.
 Cut black and gray art paper into squares, then fold the squares into bat shapes using our free pattern.
 Hot-glue the bats to the wreath.

 Melted Crayon Pumpkin

 Forget about orange and black as Halloween staples—our easy-to-follow tutorial will help you create a melted crayon pumpkin that can showcase the entire rainbow.
-This fun Halloween craft takes about 20 minutes to make, and anyone can do it using our simple guide.
+This fun Halloween craft takes about 20 minutes to make.

 Make a Fun Fall Wreath with Succulents